Vectra AI Launches the Industry's First Global, 24x7 Open MXDR Service Built to Defend Against Hybrid Attacks

-New offering removes latency, maximizes security team talent, and reduces exposure while improving security posture across organizations
+New offering removes latency, maximizes security team talent, and reduces exposure while improving security posture across organisations

-SAN JOSE, Calif., Feb.
-15, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in hybrid attack detection, investigation and response, today announced the launch of Vectra MXDR (Managed Extended Detection and Response) services, the industry's first global, 24x7 open MXDR service built to defend against hybrid attacks.
+SINGAPORE, Feb.
+16, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in hybrid attack detection, investigation and response, today announced the launch of Vectra MXDR (Managed Extended Detection and Response) services, the industry's first global, 24x7 open MXDR service built to defend against hybrid attacks.
 This comprehensive offering eliminates silos to provide hybrid attack surface visibility across identity, public cloud, SaaS, data center and cloud networks and endpoints via integrations with leading EDR vendors.

 The shift to hybrid and multi-cloud environments means all enterprises are now hybrid enterprises and all modern attacks are hybrid attacks.
 This has rendered legacy threat detection and response solutions ineffective at defending against the new threat landscape, heightening the need for threat detection coverage across the expanding hybrid attack surface.
 However, deploying various detection solutions has led to siloed tools and rule sprawl, causing an unmanageable alert volume for SOC leaders.
 Recent research indicates SOC teams are spending nearly four hours daily on manual alert triage.
 This influx has resulted in excessive workload, burnout, and high turnover among SOC analysts.
 As teams grapple with this, attackers continue to exploit complexity, latency, and noise to move laterally, progress attacks, and exfiltrate data undetected.
 SOC teams need accurate signal at speed and scale to stop modern hybrid attacks from becoming breaches.